Malayic languages: Ross (2004)

-This classification is mirrored in the Glottolog (Version 3.4).
+This classification was mirrored in the Glottolog (Version 3.4).

 Anderbeck (2012)

 Following Tadmor (2002), Anderbeck (2012) makes a distinction between Malay and Malayic in his discussion about the dialects of the Sea Tribes in Riau Archipelago.
 He tentatively classifies all Malayic languages as belonging to a "Malay" subgroup, except Ibanic, Kendayan/Selako, Keninjal, Malayic Dayak (or "Dayak Malayic") and the "fairly divergent varieties" of Urak Lawoi' and Duano.